GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 #include "figures/table_n_sources.typ"

-#draft[
-  TODO: make a comparison between performance achieved on single-source SSL.\
+// TODO: make a comparison between performance achieved on single-source SSL.\
-  I guess that this 2° MAE is quite close from what the single-source SSL will give.
+// I guess that this 2° MAE is quite close from what the single-source SSL will give.
-]

 ==== $epsilon$-loss

 We propose an original modification of the loss function.
 The motivation comes from the observation that the target #acr("DoA") spatial spectrum is sparse (see @fig:ssl:multi_source:doa_gt_encoding for instance).
-This causes TODO
+This causes the active part of the spectrum to have a limited impact on the gradients.
 As seen in @sec:ssl:multi_source:experiments:loss, we use a simple #acr("MSE") loss (@eq:ssl:multi_source:loss_function) for the cost function.
+Hence, predicting high activation will be heavily penalized as it will statically correspond to false positives.
+However, predicting overall low values will not lead to high loss values as the ground truth spectrogram is primarily flat.
+The naive #acr("MSE") loss does not prioritize the supervision in the active region of the spectrogram.

-We have made an attempt at adjusting the latter to more aggressively penalize the sections of the spatial spectrum where sources are actually present.
+We have attempted to circumvent this by more aggressively penalizing the sections of the spatial spectrum where sources are effectively present.

 $
   cal(L)_epsilon (hat(o)_i, o_i) =